DevReaper0/DevReaper0/README.md

 - *[CookieClicker++](https://github.com/DevReaper0/CookieClickerPlusPlus)*, a way to load Cookie Clicker but store saves in the cloud
 - Many on-and-off side projects like [an unnamed barebones operating system](https://github.com/DevReaper0/NewOS), a game idea generator, and a few video game mods

-The languages I know (in no particular order):
+The languages I know very well and commonly use (in no particular order):
 - *Java*
 - *C#*
 - *C++*